Frequently Asked Questions

 3. The School of Nursing Recruitment, Admission and Progression (RAP) Committee reviews all applications and makes recommendations for admission, waitlist, or denial for each application.

-4. All applications that completed by the December 1 priority deadline are reviewed as a single group; any applications completed after the deadline are considered later.
+4. All applications that completed by the December 1 priority date are reviewed as a single group; any applications completed after the deadline are considered later.
 Offers of admission/waitlist may be given, on a space available basis, through late May.

 5. Students admitted to the waitlist may be offered admission as late as June, if a space becomes available.
 The School of Nursing regularly contacts waitlisted applicants with the status of the admission process.